Pumping and Treatment of Groundwater

 Within the Prohibition Zone, the installation of a water supply wells for drinking, irrigation, commercial or industrial use is prohibited.

-The Prohibition Zone is located east of Wagner Road and all properties within the Prohibition Zone are connected to municipal water.
-The Prohibition Zone was expanded in 2011 as part of the 3rd Consent Judgment Amendment.
+The Prohibition Zone, implemented in 2005, is located east of Wagner Road and all properties within the Prohibition Zone are connected to municipal water.
+The Prohibition Zone was expanded in 2011 as part of the 3rd Consent Judgment Amendment and again in 2023 as part of the 4th Consent Judgment Amendment.

 Remedial Objective Areas

-The Eastern Area, east of Wagner Road, objectives included the groundwater use Prohibition Zone and a Maple Road Containment objective.
-The Western Area, west of Wagner Road, and Little Lake Area employed non-expansion cleanup objectives.
+The 4th Amendment to the Consent Judgment detailed remediation objectives for the Eastern Area and the Western Area.
+The Eastern Area, east of Wagner Road, objectives included the groundwater use Prohibition Zone.
+The Western Area, west of Wagner Road, employs a non-expansion cleanup objective.

 Response activities implemented to meet the remedial objectives included pumping and treating of contaminated groundwater and a compliance monitoring well network.